 On the day we hiked, a torrential downpour happened for a few hours in the morning – lucky for us (and our reactive dog, Franklin), that meant less hikers in the park and on the trails!

-We began our day on Beach Trail, which was right outside our cabin door.
+We began our day on Beach Trail, which was right outside our cottage door.
 The wildlife sightings started almost immediately when I spotted this guy right off the lake shore:

 Ironically, I had been reading Secrets of Snakes, and knew he was a non-venomous water snake!